-The majority of employees of the Authority are covered by a retirement plan through the South Carolina Retirement System (SCRS), a cost-sharing multiple-employer defined benefit pension plan administered by the Retirement Benefits Division of the South Carolina Public Employee Benefit Authority (PEBA).
+The majority of employees of the Authority are covered by a retirement plan through the SCRS, a cost-sharing multiple-employer defined benefit pension plan administered by the Retirement Benefits Division of PEBA.
 Generally, all full-time or part-time equivalent State employees in a permanent position are required to participate in and contribute to the SCRS as a condition of employment unless exempted by law as provided in Section 9-1-480 of the South Carolina Code of Laws, as amended, or are eligible and elect to participate in the State Optional Retirement Program (ORP).
 The SCRS plan provides life-time monthly retirement annuity benefits to eligible members as well as disability, survivor options, annual benefit adjustments, and incidental death benefits to eligible employees and retired members.
+A member of the system with an effective date of membership prior to July 1, 2012, is a Class II member.
+A member of the system with an effective date of membership on or after July 1, 2012, is a Class III member.

 The Retirement Division maintains five independent defined benefit plans and issues its own publicly available Comprehensive Annual Financial Report (CAFR) which includes financial statements and required supplementary information.
-A copy of the separately issued CAFR may be obtained by writing to the South Carolina Public Employee Benefit Authority, P.O.
-Box 11960, Columbia, South Carolina 29211-1960.
+A copy of the separately issued CAFR may be obtained by writing to the South Carolina Public Employee Benefit Authority, 202 Arbor Lake Drive, Columbia, South Carolina 29223.
 Furthermore, the Division and the five pension plans are included in the State of South Carolina's CAFR.